What to Expect at the Emergency Room

 If you are concerned about having an STI, discuss this with the doctor or nurse.
 He or she can give you preventive medicine (antibiotics, HIV post-exposure prophylaxis) at the time of the exam.
 You should receive information on any medication given to you.
 Make sure you know the name, dosage, purpose and possible side effects of the drug.
 You should get the actual medicine, not just a prescription.

-Even if you receive preventive treatment, it is important to be tested for STIs two weeks after the attack, and again in six weeks.
+Even if you receive preventive treatment, it is important to be tested for STIs two weeks after the assault, and again in six weeks.
 You should repeat HIV testing in 3 to 6 months.
-The Wellness Center can test for most STIs and provide referrals for free and low-cost STI and HIV testing.
+The Wellness Center can test for most STIs and provide referrals for free and low-cost STI and HIV testing as needed.

-For women, there is a chance that pregnancy could result from a sexual assault.
-A test for pregnancy is recommended for all women of childbearing age who are sexually assaulted.
+For some people, there is a chance that pregnancy could result from a sexual assault.
+A test for pregnancy is recommended for all people of childbearing ability who are sexually assaulted.

 You may request a pregnancy test at the time of the exam.
 However, a test at the time of the sexual assault will not show if you are pregnant from the assault.
 Follow-up testing is the most reliable way to determine whether you are pregnant.